Indian Dal & Legume Recipes

 Dal is the constant in an Indian kitchen.
 The dish that is always there, always dependable, always paired with something else.
 Split toor dal tempered with ghee and cumin.
 Whole rajma simmered until the gravy turns deep and glossy.
 Sambar with its tamarind backbone and drumstick pieces.
 These are the dishes that hold an Indian meal together.

-If you are new to cooking dal, the pulse guide is where to start.
+If you are new to cooking dal, the pulse guide is a good place to start.
 It explains the difference between toor, moong, masoor, channa, and urad so you know what you are working with.
-Most dals go with rice or roti, and a raita alongside never goes amiss.
+Most dals go with rice or roti, with a raita on the side.

 Jump to: